 |How Does Mediation Work?|

 The mediation process begins with an introduction by the two co-mediators who describe the process and ask for your commitment to participate.
-The parties then have time to describe their views of the situation.
+The individuals then have time to describe their views of the situation.
 Please be prepared to discuss what has brought you to mediation and your needs and concerns related to the conflict.
 This is an opportunity to explain your concerns, not to “prove your case.”
 Mediation is not about proving anything; it is about resolving differences and finding a workable solution.

 |What Do the Mediators Do?|